gerbenjacobs/HabboAPI/README.md

 ```

 ## Current status
+- December 4th, 2015 - v1.0.7 - Adds new attributes to Room entity
 - November 30th, 2015 - v1.0.6 - Small fixes to Room entity and better exception handling.
 - October 27th, 2015 - v1.0.5 - Allow parseHabbo() to use either Habboname or HHID.
 Also adds some stability to the Group entity
 - October 25th, 2015 - v1.0.3 - Throws exception if Habbo API replies with error and removed the `HabboAPI` directory for idiomatic packagist standards.